Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 Security Engineer

 Security engineers keep your security systems up and running.
-As the first line of defense against unauthorized access to private data, their job is mostly pinpointing potential threats.
+As the first line of defense against unauthorized access to private data, their job is mostly to pinpoint potential threats.

 They will test and screen security software and implement new security features when possible to protect you from vulnerabilities.